-The USC Institute for Global Health, through funding from the Anderson family, is offering grants to support meaningful hands-on research experiences for USC students and enhance the recruitment of diverse students into research and practice careers in global health.
+The USC Institute on Inequalities in Global Health, through funding from the Anderson family, is offering grants to support meaningful hands-on research experiences for USC students and enhance the recruitment of diverse students into research and practice careers in global health.

-- Four grants in the amount of $3,000 each will be awarded to support students’ research in low- or middle-income countries outside the United States.
+- Selected grants in the amount up to $3,000 each will be awarded to support students’ research in low- or middle-income countries outside the United States.

 - Project proposals must involve at least four weeks of travel.